I believe the secret to men having a happy and fulfilling marriage is becoming better husbands.

 Fair.
 Marriage is a partnership.
-Neither one of you is the boss or a slave.
+Neither one of you is the boss or an enslaved person.
 The Bible teaches mutual submission to each other.
 Each household needs to work out how this functions in your family.

-In our family, my wife has asked me to be in charge of our finances.
+My wife has asked me to be in charge of our family’s finances.
 She has agreed that she will support my decision if there is a disagreement with how to proceed.

-This approach has produced a fantastic response in me that I did not anticipate.
+This approach has produced a fantastic response that I did not anticipate.
 With a hard decision, I will wait for additional information when possible.
-When an urgent decision is required, I know she will support me.
+When an urgent decision is required, I know my spouse will support me.
 Conversely, If the decision is strictly a matter of personal preference, I will often yield to her wishes.

 How you make difficult choices is often more important than the actual decision.

 Fun.
 You got married because being with your spouse was fun.
 But now, financial and parental obligations have left you too exhausted to party.

 Our friends suggested a date night in the early years of our marriage, but often we canceled it due to sick kids or finances.

 We opted for playing a game before bedtime.
 For years, it was Yahtzee.
 Now we compete with digital timed versions of solitaire.
 While we play the game, we talk and have fun.

 How do we become better husbands?
-First, we can seek to understand our wives, being thoughtful and kind; becoming a companion worthy of their love and respect.
+First, we can seek to understand our wives, be thoughtful and kind, and become companions worthy of their love and respect.

 What tangible steps can you take this week to be a better husband?
-What can you consistently do with your spouse that is easy, affordable, and fun?
+What can you consistently do with your spouse?

 If you liked this, check out my post on how to be a better father.